ltbringer/level-scale/docs/PRD.md

 - list and manage products (with inventory, price, description)

 ### 3. Dual Role
-- A single user can act as both buyer and seller
+- A single User can act as both buyer and seller

 ---